salujajaskeerat/ELP305-TribeD-documentation/index.md

 ## 7.14.
 Lighting Arrester

 Lighting Arrester(LA) protects solar panels from thunder.
-In dangerous lighting strikes, LA activates and diverts lighting to ground.
+In dangerous lightning strikes, LA activates and diverts lighting to the ground.

-We are using copper bonded lightning arrester 1 meter with earthing rod for home and building protection.
-This 1kg and 350gm weight offers a coverage of 45° from the top point of the arrester, that is the surrounding area with a 2m radius.
+We use a copper bonded lightning arrester 1 meter with earthing rod for home and building protection.
+This 1kg and 350gm weight offer coverage of 45° from the top point of the arrester, that is, the surrounding area with a 2m radius.
-In order to let the surge current flow to the ground via the earthing system, the copper strip or 4mm copper ac wire is connected between this lightning arrester and ground earthing system.
+In order to let the surge current flow to the ground via the earthing system, the copper strip or 4mm copper ac wire is connected between this lightning arrester and the ground earthing system.

 Suitable for: 1kW, 2kW, 1kVA to 3kVA off-grid or on-grid solar power system.

-The following table shows the specfications of lighting arrester used:
+The following table shows the specifications of the lighting arrester used:

 | Property | Specification |
 |---|---|